Matthias Versluis: Early career

+Competitive ice dance career

-2016–2017 season: Debut of Turkkila/Versluis
+2016–2017 season: Switch to ice dance and debut of Turkkila/Versluis

 Making their international debut, Turkkila/Versluis placed sixth at the NRW Trophy in November 2016.
 Later that month, they finished 13th at their first ISU Challenger Series assignment, the 2016 CS Tallinn Trophy.
 In December, they took the silver medal behind Törn/Partanen at the 2017 Finnish Championships.
 In February, they represented Finland at the 2017 Winter Universiade, finishing eighth.

 2017–2018 season

 Turkkila/Versluis competed at a pair of Challenger Series competitions – placing tenth at the 2017 CS Lombardia Trophy, and fifteenth at the 2017 CS Finlandia Trophy – and then finished thirteenth at the International Cup of Nice.
 In November, they won bronze at the Ice Challenge in Austria.
 In December, they repeated as national silver medalists, again finishing second to Törn/Partanen.